DaseinDa/Vehicle-2X_V2V_Communication/README.md

 # Vehicle-2X_V2V_Communication
-This is the homework code for the project at V2V wireless communication course at TU Berlin
+This is the homework code for the project at V2V wireless communication course at TU Berlin.
+Co-work with Haotian Liao.
+The report and doc can be found: https://daseinda.github.io/assets/pdf/VehicleFinalReport.pdf

 # Environment